flamelily-bluescsi/bluescsi/v23dprintdesktopoption2.md

 {% include carousel2.html %}

-Please view [3D Print Information Page](/print) for purchasing 3D prints separately.
-This is to purchase 3D prints when purchasing a BlueSCSI device at the same time as postage is included.
+Please choose the correct option below for either purchasing this 3D print with a BlueSCSI device as postage is included.
 This is a solid option for the V2 Desktop, with a single mounting screw.
 This gives a solid fit and has 4 side mounting points like a traditional hard drive.
 This is for desktop board revision 2023.10a only.

 * 3D PLA print (colour will vary)
 * for board revision 2023.10a
 * Fits standard Hard drive bays
-* ONLY for purchase with a BlueSCSI
+* Choose options below for purchase with or without a BlueSCSI

-##### £{{page.cart_price}} &nbsp; {{site.icon}}[Add to cart](/cart#{{page.cart_itemid}})
+{% include price.md %}